gocloud1001/netsuite-authorize.net-connect/README.md

 - Server SuiteScript<br/>
 - SuiteFlow<br/>
 - Token-based Authentication<br/>
+-  OAuth 2.0 <br/>
 - SuiteCloud Development Framework (SDF)<br/>

 You also need to install the NetSuite provided “SuiteCloud Development Integration” (bundle id 245955) by navigating to Customization > Suitebundler > Search & Install Bundles and searching for 245955.
 Validate the company name providing the result is "NetSuite Platform Solutions Group - SuiteCloud Development Integration" and then install the bundle.<br/>
-After installing the above bundle, add the newly created "Developer" role to the user that is going to be installing the software AND use that role to issue the tokens for authentication that are required for the installation.
-You can get your token set on your main screen in NetSuite - lower left side - Manage Tokens.
-Select the SuiteCloud Development Integration, for the integration and then record your tokens in a safe place!
+After installing the above bundle, add the newly created "Developer" role to the user that is going to be installing the software.
+As of NetSuite version 2024.2, you must use OAuth 2.0 to authenticate and push the project into the account using SDF.

 ## Installation
 Install and configure a supported IDE per the NetSuite SDF (SuiteCloud Development Framework) configuration to allow you to push a SDF project including all scripts, custom fields, custom records and other configuration objects into your environment.
 While NetSuite offers different SuiteCloud Plugins for different IDE's, we STRONGLY recommend the use of [WebStorm](https://www.jetbrains.com/webstorm/) which offers a free 30 day trial is is far easier to use than the other options (this is the only IDE we will assist you with)<br/>